matrix-org/sygnal/README.md

 For token-based authentication, it expects:

-- the 'keyfile' parameter to be a path relative to Sygnal's working directory of a p8 file
+- the `keyfile` parameter to be a path relative to Sygnal's working directory of a p8 file
-- the 'key_id' parameter
+- the `key_id` parameter
-- the 'team_id' parameter
+- the `team_id` parameter
-- the 'topic' parameter
+- the `topic` parameter

 For either type, it can accept:

-- the 'platform' parameter which determines whether the production or sandbox APNS environment is used.
+- the `platform` parameter which determines whether the production or sandbox APNS environment is used.
   Valid values are 'production' or 'sandbox'.
-If not provided, 'production' is used.
+If not provided,' production' is used.

 ### gcm